 Mission and Purpose of Operation Reach

 Operation Reach was established in June 2010, in response to the outcry from the Saginaw community for a program to provide a safe place for youth to go after-school and during the summer where they can learn how to be successful law abiding citizens.
 After the close of all three Saginaw Boys and Girls After-School Programs by December of 2010, Operation Reach launched the Operation Reach After-School Program in June 2011.
-Operation Reach is currently the only After-School Program left on the city's west-side and has plans to expand.

 Noah Bruner, the founding director of Operation Reach took the initiative to start the Operation Reach After-School Program with no funding sources other than his own savings.
 He continues to work two jobs to help fund the program.
 Since the launch of the Operation Reach After-School Program, there have been so many successes.
 In April of 2012, Operation Reach was honored with the “Shining Star Community Service Zeta Phi Beta Sorority of Saginaw.
 In May of 2012, the Saginaw County Great Start Collaborative honored Operation Reach with the “Family-Friendly Business Spotlight Award.” forOperation Reach was also recognized by the City of Saginaw as a Youth Services Program of Merit.

 The mission of Operation Reach is to provide a quality after-school program where youth can develop the components necessary to succeed.
 Research shows that 1 out of 4 foster youths will be incarcerated within 2 years of leaving foster care.
 Children of incarcerated parents are six times more likely than other youth to land in prison.
 One in 14 teens ages 16 to 19 are high school dropouts.
 Eighty-two percent of prison inmates were also high school dropouts.
 Several studies show that dropping out of school increases the risk of unemployment, arrest, and then leads to incarceration.